onecreative/jquery.closestChildren/README.md

 jquery-closestChildren
 ===================

-An opposite of `closest()`: find the nearest child that matches a selector, and optionally include deeper matching children.
+An opposite of `closest()`: find the nearest child that matches a selector, and optionally return the first matching child on each descending branch.

 What this plugin is for